GregoryJaulin/twitter-clone/client/README.md

 ### Requirements
 Before getting into live server, you'll need to start backend server AND MongoDB instance.
 Check out the README for the backend part in the appropriated folder.

+⚠ Note that for now, I didn't develop responsive for now, but I will certainly work on it within a few weeks